 A thoughtfully considered prairie planting is one of the most beautiful sites to see come spring.
 When you are planning your prairie planting, you want to keep diversity in mind.
 Diversity in height, bloom time, species, lifecycle, structure and location are key to planning a successful habitat.
 Native grasses vary from 3 feet to as much as 10 feet tall.
 Native forbs (or wildflowers) also vary greatly in height but also in bloom time, color, shape and size.
 I mentioned in my first habitat article that ensuring we have species growing in each bloom time frame is the best way to adequately support wildlife and pollinators.

-The early spring bloom window is the most challenging time frame to capture om a prairie planting.
+The early spring bloom window is the most challenging time frame to capture on a prairie planting.
 Well-behaved, non-native clovers are often included in planting mixes in conjunction with some natives like golden alexander, foxglove beard tongue and some coreopsis species.
 This window can be supported by planting pollinator/ wildlife friendly trees and shrubs that bloom earlier than herbaceous species, act as boundaries between properties and provide additional cover and forage.
 Wildlife friendly choices can include American plum, oaks, maples, red osier/ flowering dogwood, spice bush, American hazelnut, crab apple, native willows, pines and more.

 The peak summer bloom window is the easiest to hit, as most of our native species bloom from June to August.
 Some of my favorites are cardinal flower, bee balm, blue vervain and mountain mint, which is also a hit with honeybees (trust me).
 The late bloom window is dominated by goldenrods and asters, which are essential for supporting migrating or hibernating pollinators and wildlife.